Greenhouse gas emissions by China: Recent trends

 China experienced the largest increase in emissions at approximately 565 million tonnes in 2023, exacerbated by a historic decrease in hydropower, pushing its per capita emissions 15% higher than those in advanced economies, according to the International Energy Agency.

 In 2024, China recorded a 3% decrease in greenhouse gas emissions compared to the previous year.
 This development suggests that emissions might have peaked sooner than the 2030 target initially set.
 The reduction was largely attributed to an expansion in wind and solar power capacities, which largely covered the increased demand for electricity, coupled with a downturn in the property sector that resulted in lower emissions from industries like steel and cement manufacturing.
 However, several challenges remain, including the technical difficulties of integrating solar energy into the existing power grid and a continued dependence on coal, which experienced a 2% increase in use in 2023.
 S&P Global also reported that China approved record-breaking coal capacity in 2022, leading to environmental concerns.
 Meanwhile, they noted China's capacity factor for coal plants was continuously decreasing, while retirements of old coal plants were accelerating, with data indicating China's greenhouse emissions would peak as early as 2024, due to incremental power demand being met by new renewables installations.

 In the first quarter of 2025, China recorded greenhouse gas emissions in reverse due to newly operational clean energy sources.
 Analysts believed that, if the trend continues, it would signify a structural decline in Chinese emissions, which is driven by clean power generation, instead of a financial crisis or economic slowdown.

 In August 2025, Carbon Brief suggested that adding coal capacity did not translate into higher coal usage or emissions, as coal was used for residual load.
 It also noted that China planned to use coal as a flexible supporting energy backup and aimed to improve system flexibility, though technical limitations still presented.
 Foreign Policy reported that China's decarbonization efforts continued to accelerate despite ongoing coal use.
 This progress was attributed to a systematic reduction in greenhouse gas emissions across sectors such as transportation and petrochemicals, alongside a surge in non-fossil energy capacity in 2022, including advancements in energy generation, storage, and grid utilization.
 The article noted that local energy security needs drove China's construction of new coal power plants and did not reflect the broader national trend in energy development, nor did it significantly hinder the country's decarbonization pace.

+CarbonBrief said in February 2026 that China's CO2 emissions have been falling for two straight years.
+It notes that emissions from fossil fuels rose 0.1 percent but they declined from cement by 7 percent.
+Its carbon intensity (fossil emissions per unit of GDP) levels fell by 4.7 percent in 2025.